hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 ### Enabling Node Whitelisting

-To enable node whitelisting, specify the [`--permissions-nodes-config-file-enabled`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#permissions-nodes-config-file-enabled) option when starting Pantheon.
+To enable node whitelisting, specify the [`--permissions-nodes-config-file-enabled`](../../Reference/CLI/CLI-Syntax.md#permissions-nodes-config-file-enabled) option when starting Besu.

 The `PERM` API methods are not enabled by default.
-Use the [`--rpc-http-api`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#rpc-http-api) or [`--rpc-ws-api`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#rpc-ws-api) options to enable the `PERM` API methods.
+Use the [`--rpc-http-api`](../../Reference/CLI/CLI-Syntax.md#rpc-http-api) or [`--rpc-ws-api`](../../Reference/CLI/CLI-Syntax.md#rpc-ws-api) options to enable the `PERM` API methods.

 ## Account Whitelisting